-7.5.2.
-(Neo)adjuvant therapy
+7.5.2 (Neo)adjuvant therapy

 In the adjuvant setting, the ultimate aim is to increase cure rate.
-While effects on DFS are considered relevant to the individual patient, it is of importance to consider in the planning of the study whether it is at all possible to demonstrate a favourable effect on cure rate, i.e. in analyses conducted when recurrence rates have reached an apparent plateau.
+While substantial effects on DFS may be considered sufficiently convincing to establish a favourable effect, it is of importance to consider in the planning of the study whether it is at all possible to demonstrate a favourable effect on cure rate, i.e. in analyses conducted when recurrence rates have reached an apparent plateau.

 As the use of adjuvant therapy may limit therapeutic options at time of recurrence, OS data should be reported.
-For established areas of adjuvant therapy, e.g. breast and colorectal cancer, and if benefit-risk is considered favourable for the experimental regimen based on DFS and available safety and survival data, including PFS on next-line therapy following recurrence of the disease, mature survival data may be reported post-licensing.
-In some cases and due to major toxicity concerns, favourable effects on OS have to be demonstrated.
+For established areas of adjuvant therapy, e.g. breast and colorectal cancer, and if benefitrisk is considered favourable for the experimental regimen based on DFS and available safety and survival data, including PFS on next-line therapy following recurrence of the disease, mature survival data may be reported post-licensing.
+In some cases, and due to major toxicity concerns, favourable effects on OS have to be demonstrated.

-The objectives of neoadjuvant therapy may include improved overall outcome (OS, DFS/PFS), enabling surgery and organ preservation (e.g. more conservative surgery).
-If organ preservation is the main objective, at least non-inferior DFS/PFS should be documented.
+The objectives of neoadjuvant therapy may include improved overall outcome (OS, DFS/PFS), enabling surgery, and organ preservation (e.g. more conservative surgery).
+If organ preservation is the main objective, at least non-inferior DFS/PFS should be documented, and OS data should be collected.
 As for adjuvant therapy, a defined number of cycles is frequently administered.
 Pending on the objectives of the study it is accepted that treatment is withdrawn if tumour shrinkage is not observed after a defined treatment period.